 This 100 year old family run orchard offer plenty of PYO options including apples!
 Crops are grown using organic techniques that are both natural and sustainable.
 Visitors must register at the desk to pay the per person picking fee of $2.50 and to get their baskets.
 Indian Orchard is open daily 10 AM- 6 PM.

 Much more than just an orchard, Linvilla is a huge outdoor destination for families.
 The Pumpkin Land display alone is worth the visit, along with a large playground, farm animals, a market, and festivals on the weekends.
 Families can take a hayride out to Linvilla’s 20 acres of orchards with 25 different varieties of apples.

 The Market at DelVal—Doylestown

 Pick your own apples and pumpkins via a wagon ride that takes you through the farm and across a giant corn maze.
 The Market also has a great selection of cheeses and delicious ice cream.
-Apple picking season kicks off on September 8-9, 2018 and continues throughout weekends in September with the market's Fall Harvest Apple Fun.
+Apple picking season kicks off in early September and continues throughout weekends with the market's Fall Harvest Apple Fun.

 Everyone loves apple picking!
 Photo courtesy of C. Mooney

 Snipes Farm and Education Center—Morrisville